OOlashyn/PCF-RangeSliderControl/README.md

 ![Demo](https://github.com/OOlashyn/PCF-RangeSliderControl/blob/master/Screenshots/demo-v1.gif?raw=true)

-You can see more example in the Demo section below.
+You can see more examples in the Demo section below.

 ### Download Range Slider Control